The Newman Society: Term structure

 During full term there is a speaker every Thursday at 8pm in the Newman Room of The Old Palace, the historic building of the University Catholic Chaplaincy.
 Talks are preceded by a shared meal, cooked by members of the committee, at 7pm and followed by Adoration of the Blessed Sacrament, Benediction and Compline.
 There are also special events such as the Catholic Freshers' Fair at the start of Michaelmas, a Christmas party, and visits to historical sites, such as the priest holes of Mapledurham House.
 The Society hosts a popular Céilidh in Michaelmas and Hilary, and a Garden Party in the grounds of Campion Hall in Trinity.
 The Society has revived the practice of organizing sporting events.
 There are annual Society Vs Alumni and Oxford Vs Cambridge football matches, while a rugby team is also in the process of formation, and trains on Saturday mornings during Full Term.

 Committee

 The Society is led by a committee, composed of a President, Vice-President, Secretary, Treasurer, Publicity, Outreach and Social Officers, the St. Thomas More Lecture Secretary, the Keeper of the Bar, and Master of Ceremonies.
-The committee consists of both undergraduates and graduates, and reflects a mixture of home and international students, from a variety of colleges.
+The committee consists of both undergraduates and postgraduates, and reflects a mixture of home and international students, from a variety of colleges.
 Elections are typically at the end of Michaelmas, which also sees a very popular black-tie President's Dinner, again cooked by the committee.

-The President for 2023 is George W. Morris (St Benet's Hall), and the Senior Member is Fr Nicholas Austin SJ, Master of Campion Hall.
+The President for 2024 is Rosa Thorne (Wadham College), and the Senior Member is Fr Nicholas Austin SJ, Master of Campion Hall.
 Past presidents have included people who have gone on to be MP's, Bishops, Priests and Abbots as well as a variety of other professions.